cwk644/CrisprDA/README.md

 # CrisprDA

-# CrisprDA new branch will be completed during 2024.10.6~7
+# Limited to Internet.
+CrisprDA new branch will be completed during 2024.10.6~7.....